 It’s impossible to build a deck of equally powerful cards.
 Usually there are some cards that are the best in your deck.
 So you want to draw them each game because you’ll win with them.
 Each card you add to your deck after the minimal requirement will decrease your chance of drawing that powerful card.

-So if you want to build better MTG deck you have to play the minimal number of cards you’re allowed to.
+So if you want to build a better MTG deck, you have to play the minimal number of cards you’re allowed to.

 How Many Cards in MTG Deck?

-Just for quick reminder how many cards should you play in each format:
+Just for a quick reminder, how many cards should you play in each format:

 - Draft: 40 cards